The Best Hot Dogs on the Griddle

 Instructions

-• Heat griddle on a low to medium heat until it reaches about 375 degrees F.
+• Heat griddle on medium heat until it reaches about 375℉.

 • Add about 1-2 tablespoons of oil to the griddle surface and spread it around a bit with your spatula.
 Place the hot dogs on the griddle in the oil.
 Rotate the hot dogs back and forth so they get evenly coated with the oil.

-• Remove hot dogs from the griddle and serve with hot dog chili and your favorite toppings.
+• Remove hot dogs from the griddle and serve immediately with your favorite toppings.

 Video